5 Best Collagen Gummies In 2023 For Youthful Skin & Hair Growth

 Bones are primarily made of collagen, which gives them strength and structure.
 Similar to how collagen production in the body decreases with age, so does bone mass.
 This can lead to conditions like osteoporosis,[14] which places you at a greater risk of bone fractures.

-Studies[15] suggest that hydrolyzed collagen supplements may prevent bone breakdown that leads to osteoporosis.
+Studies[15] suggest that hydrolyzed collagen supplements may support bone health by preventing bone breakdown that leads to osteoporosis.
 In particular, daily doses of 12 grams may lead to significant improvements in the symptoms of osteoporosis and osteoarthritis.

 One study[16] found that post-menopausal women who consumed 5 grams of collagen daily for 12 months exhibited an increase in bone mineral density by up to 7% compared to those who did not consume collagen.